Data Driven, Personally Crafted

-Tim is IBFI level 4 (the highest level of bike fit certification) and works primarily at Worsley Physio Clinic in Manchester, although pop-up clinics are held at our Preston clinic and other venues across the North West (see News section for details of upcoming clinics).
+Tim is IBFI level 4 (the highest level of bike fit certification) and works primarily at Worsley Physio Clinic in Manchester, although pop-up clinics are held at our Preston clinic.

 Previously Tim worked with John Dennis at PhysioHaus in Newcastle.
 John is the most experienced Retul fitter in the UK who works directly for Retul to train all the other fitters in the UK and other parts of the globe.

-Tim also works with Phil Burt at British Cycling to assist with the retül measurements of the GB squad bikes.
-Phil is a world leading authority on bike fitting with his book ‘Bike Fit – optimise your bike position for high performance and injury avoidance’.
+Tim also worked with Phil Burt at British Cycling to assist with the retül measurements of the GB squad bikes.
+Phil is a leading authority on bike fitting with his book ‘Bike Fit – optimise your bike position for high performance and injury avoidance’.

 What does a Retül fit include?

 Before the rider is analyzed on the bike, a physiotherapy screen takes place that looks at the relative range of movement, flexibility and foot mechanics and structure.
 The findings are taken into consideration along with the dynamic fit data when individualizing a rider’s position.
 The client is then analyzed on the bike to obtain data on the position they are currently riding.
 Measurements are taken from both sides to look for any side-to-side differences not something that is possible through a static or 2-D assessment.
 The results are then used to make any necessary adjustments.
 Data is taken again to view the effect of the positional changes.
 The aim of any fit is to obtain the most comfortable and efficient position and consequently the most powerful.

 How can a fit help or prevent injuries?